How do I order a background check?

 What should I do when the Applicant Verification results show the number is invalid?

-If the Applicant Verification results show that the Social Security number provided by the applicant is invalid, please first contact One Source to verify the SSN was entered properly.
+If the Applicant’s Verification results show invalid for the SSN provided by the applicant, first contact One Source to verify the SSN was entered properly.
 If it was entered correctly, please verify the SSN is accurate with the applicant.

-If an applicant has a Social Security card that is stamped “VALID FOR WORK ONLY WITH DHS AUTHORIZATION” or “VALID FOR WORK ONLY WITH INS AUTHORIZATION”, you will need to contact the Social Security Administration, as our system is unable to recognize and process these Social Security numbers.
-One last possibility is that the applicant has actually provided you with an invalid Social Security number.
-Please contact a One Source Client Relations Representative about using the E-Verify system if you would like to confirm Social Security Numbers.
+If an applicant has a Social Security card that is stamped “VALID FOR WORK ONLY WITH DHS AUTHORIZATION” or “VALID FOR WORK ONLY WITH INS AUTHORIZATION”, you will need to contact the Social Security Administration as our system is unable to recognize and process these Social Security numbers.

 How do I read a credit report?